Back to home

 Key Points

-The Social Democratic Party (PS) has criticised staffing shortages at Andorra's Addictive Behaviours Unit (UCA), pointing to a patient-to-professional ratio that has climbed from 73 to 88 as cases rose 50.8%—an increase of 296 patients—over five years, while staff numbers grew by only two, or 25%.
+The Social Democratic Party (PS) has highlighted severe staffing pressures at Andorra's Addictive Behaviours Unit (UCA), where the patient-to-professional ratio climbed from 73 to 88 over five years as cases rose 50.8%—adding 296 patients—while staff increased by only two, or 25%.
+This came during a General Council oversight session, with PS deputy group president Pere Baró citing ministry data to claim the unit fails to meet the Mental Health and Addictions Plan (PISMA).

-Health Minister Helena Mas dismissed the remarks as alarmist, accusing Baró and "some association"—a clear reference to Projecte Vida—of eroding user trust through reports that harm the unit's image.
-She insisted the UCA operates correctly in line with PISMA, developed with local professionals and centred on individual recovery paths, despite a delayed start.
-Mas confirmed no short-term staff increases but outlined current options: external clinics open until 7pm twice weekly, a day hospital from 9am to 5pm, plus emergency and community support.
+Health Minister Helena Mas dismissed the claims as alarmist, accusing Baró and "some association"—interpreted as Projecte Vida—of eroding user trust via critical reports.
+She insisted the UCA follows PISMA, developed with local experts and centred on individual recovery paths, though implementation lagged, delaying a new hire to March 2024 from the 2021-2023 schedule.
+Mas confirmed no short-term staff increases but outlined services: external clinics open to 7pm twice weekly, a day hospital from 9am to 5pm requiring abstinence, emergency support, and community teams.

 Share the article via